 We are already looking forward to next year’s Engage Awards on Monday November 13th 2017, which are again being held on the same day as our 2017 Customer Engagement Summit.

-Our second annual Engage Awards will be even bigger and better than this year with new soon to be announced categories and for which entries open on Monday December 5.
+Our second annual Engage Awards will be even bigger and better than this year with new categories and for which entries are already open.
 So please start thinking about your entry NOW.